Zest-studi-o/P03-Hangman/README.md

 #### First-Time Visitor Goals

-- As a first-time visitor, I want to start a new game using the comand line.
+- As a first-time visitor, I want to start a new game using the command line.
 - As a first-time visitor, I want to see how many attempts I have left when playing.
 - As a first-time visitor, I want to see the words I guessed so far displayed.
 - As a first-time visitor, I want the app to ask me if I want to play again or not when finishing.